holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.7.md

 If your hApp is written for Holochain 0.5, follow the [0.6 upgrade guide](/resources/upgrade/upgrade-holochain-0.6/) first.
 :::

+!!! info Try the AI agent skill
+If you're using an AI coding agent, try using our [0.6→0.7 upgrade skill](https://github.com/holochain/ai-tools/tree/main/skills/upgrade-holochain-0.7) to update your hApp automatically.
+!!!

 ## Quick instructions

 To upgrade your hApp written for Holochain 0.6, follow these steps: